DS4SD/deepsearch-examples/README.md

 ### Windows compatibility

 Note that some examples require dependencies that are not available on Windows platform.
-We flagged those examples with an asterix `*` in the index above.
+We flagged those examples with an asterisk `*` in the index above.

 ## License